Emma Thompson on Her New Films and the Lies Women Are Told

 Something just occurred to me.
 I think every actor I’ve spoken to has, in some fashion, said what you said earlier: that they feel like an outsider and that they’re a character actor at heart.
 Do people say those things because they’d feel too weird saying the opposite?

 Actors shouldn’t fit in for God’s sake!
 Actors should be beyond the pale.
 That’s what we’re here for!
 I’m conjecturing about myself, which feels weird, but I wonder if all my challenging of issues is a way of placing myself somehow “outside.”
 I’m busy saying, “I don’t agree with this; I don’t agree with that.
 Don’t you fucking try and label me.”
 And yet, hilariously, now I’m a Dame.
-So I guess I my approach didn’t work.
+So I guess my approach didn’t work.
 And I’m jolly happy about that.

 This interview has been edited and condensed from two conversations.